Old Phase Remnants in First Order Phase Transitions

-\textbf{False vacuum bubbles}-- In the forward evolution of the phase transition, spherical TV bubbles percolate when the FV volume fraction drops below $f_{\rm fv} = 0.71$~\cite{rintoul1997precise}, forming an infinite connected cluster.
-As $f_{\rm fv}$ decreases, FV regions are separated into shrinking remnants.
-When the process is considered in reverse, FV bubbles nucleate in a TV background, forming an infinite connected cluster above $f_{\rm fv}\approx 1-0.71=0.29$.
-This is the reverse time description of the phase transition, in which we identify shrinking remnants forward in time with nucleating bubbles backward in time.
+In the forward evolution of the FOPT, spherical TV bubbles percolate when the FV volume fraction drops below $f_{\rm fv} = 0.71$~\cite{rintoul1997precise}, forming an infinite connected cluster.
+As $f_{\rm fv}$ decreases, FV regions are separated into shrinking remnants, which eventually tend to be spherical due to surface tension.
+When the process is considered in reverse, roughly spherical FV bubbles nucleate in a TV background, forming an infinite connected cluster around $f_{\rm fv}\approx 1-0.71=0.29$.
+This is the reverse time description of the FOPT, in which we identify shrinking remnants forward in time with nucleating bubbles backward in time.

-We develop an analogous formalism for FV bubbles in this reverse time description and calculate a FV bubble nucleation rate.
+We develop a formalism for FV bubbles in this reverse time description and calculate a FV bubble nucleation rate.
 To do so, the nucleation point of a FV bubble can be identified as the projected center of a collapsing remnant, with the nucleation rate equal to the collapse rate.
-In the final stages of collapse, the size of the remnant is much smaller than the radii of the enveloping TV bubbles, so that the collapsing walls can be treated as flat or planar.
+The idea is illustrated in Fig.~\ref{fig:projection}, where we have plotted and compared the shapes of two types of FV remnants.
+The physical FV remnant, which really exists in a FOPT, as shown in red dashed line, eventually changes its shape to be more and more spherical due to surface tension.
+The projected FV remnant, which is an imaginary object assuming the TV bubbles do not interact with each other, eventually shrinks into a triangle/tetrahedron shape in the two/three spatial dimensions case when the size of the remnant is much smaller than the radii of the enveloping TV bubbles.
+In the projection interpretation, we analytically calculate the evolution of the projected FV remnants from the percolation time to the final collapse, in order to describe the state of the physical FV remnants at the percolation time.
+This is the core idea of this article.